-Ec 100 Nature of Economic Society 5 credits Evolution of economic institutions, with emphasis on market capitalism, its critics and problems, past and present.
-Changing roles and responsible ilities of

-Ec 271 Principles of Economics - Macro 5 credits Organization, operation and control of the American economy in its historical and socio-political settings; problems of inflation, unemployment, taxation, the public debt, money and banking, growth.
-Prerequisite: Sophomore standing, (fall, winter, spring).

-Ec 272 Principles of Economics - Micro 5 credits Operation of the American economy with emphasis on prices, wages, production and distribution of income and wealth; problems of the world economy.
+- Ec 100 Nature of Economic Society 5 credits Evolution of economic institutions, with emphasis on market capitalism, its critics and problems, past and present.
+Changing roles and responsibilities of government and the private sector. - Ec 271 Principles of Economics - Macro 5 credits Organization, operation and control of the American economy in its historical and socio-political settings; problems of inflation, unemployment, taxation, the public debt, money and banking, growth.
+Prerequisite: Sophomore standing. (fall, winter, spring). - Ec 272 Principles of Economics - Micro 5 credits Operation of the American economy with emphasis on prices, wages, production and distribution of income and wealth; problems of the world economy.
 Prerequisite: Sophomore standing. (fall, winter, spring).

-Ec 291 Special Topics 1-5 credits
+Ec 291 Special Topics

-Ec 292 Special Topics 1-5 credits
+Ec 292 Special Topics

-Ec 293 Special Topics 1-5 credits
+Ec 293 Special Topics